Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Foreclosure Process in Missouri: Timeline and What to Expect

-Missouri is a non-judicial foreclosure state with one of the fastest foreclosure timelines in the country.
-Missouri's deed of trust foreclosure can legally proceed from the first published notice to the foreclosure sale in as few as 60 days.
-Missouri provides no post-sale redemption period for most residential properties, and there is no mandatory mediation, no Clerk of Court hearing, and no court oversight of the sale itself.
-Once the Missouri foreclosure sale occurs and the trustee's deed is issued, the homeowner's ownership interest is permanently and irreversibly terminated.
+Missouri is a non-judicial foreclosure state governed by Mo.
+Rev. Stat.
+Chapter 443, with one of the fastest foreclosure timelines in the country.
+Missouri's deed of trust foreclosure can legally proceed from the first § 443.310 notice to the trustee sale in as few as 60 days.
+The 1-year statutory right of redemption under § 443.410 has strict prerequisites — the lender must have been the purchaser at sale, written notice must have been given at the sale or within 10 days before, and a redemption bond must be posted — that are rarely all satisfied in practice.
+There is no mandatory mediation, no Clerk of Court hearing, and no court oversight of the sale itself.
+Once the Missouri trustee sale occurs and the trustee's deed is issued, the homeowner's ownership interest is, in practice, terminated.

 Missouri's Deed of Trust Structure